grafana/loki/docs/sources/operations/storage/retention.md

 or
 [GCS's documentation](https://cloud.google.com/storage/docs/managing-lifecycles).

-Currently, the retention policy for Table manager can only be set globally.
+The retention policy for Table manager can only be set globally.
 Per-tenant and per-stream retention policies along with support for deleting ingested logs using an API are only supported by Compactor retention.